Blend Labs Inc (BLND) Shares Soar Above 1-Year High - News Heater

 BLND’s Market Performance

-After a stumble in the market that brought BLND to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -13.31% of loss for the given period.
+After a stumble in the market that brought BLND to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.57% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BLND starting from Ghamsari Nima, who sale 249,999 shares at the price of $1.29 back on Nov 30.
-After this action, Ghamsari Nima now owns 41,755 shares of Blend Labs Inc, valued at $321,288 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BLND starting from Jafari Amir, who purchase 8,547 shares at the price of $2.00 back on Dec 13.
+After this action, Jafari Amir now owns 68,557 shares of Blend Labs Inc, valued at $17,085 using the latest closing price.

-Jafari Amir, the Head of Finance and Admin. of Blend Labs Inc, purchase 12,610 shares at $1.22 during a trade that took place back on Nov 13, which means that Jafari Amir is holding 41,103 shares at $15,350 based on the most recent closing price.
+Ghamsari Nima, the Head of Blend of Blend Labs Inc, sale 249,999 shares at $1.29 during a trade that took place back on Nov 30, which means that Ghamsari Nima is holding 41,755 shares at $321,288 based on the most recent closing price.

 Stock Fundamentals for BLND